Jay Valgora: Design philosophy

 His design for the abandoned Michigan railway bridge spanning the Niagara Gorge between the US and Canada proposed converting the bridge into an elevated public park, hotel, and museum.

-His design for Iwataya Passage in Fukuoka, Japan features an reinterpreted underground public street with illuminated glass and cable structures connecting train stations, hotel, and stores.
-Valgora’s Flushing River master plan envisioned a new waterfront community with elevated esplanades and parks.
+His design for Iwataya Passage in Fukuoka, Japan features a reinterpreted underground public street with illuminated glass and cable structures connecting train stations, hotel, and stores.
+Valgora's Flushing River master plan envisioned a new waterfront community with elevated esplanades and parks.

-Valgora’s design for the adaptive reuse of oil tanks at Maker Park / The Tanks was also the subject of debate on the adaptive reuse of industrial structures.
+Valgora's design for the adaptive reuse of oil tanks at Maker Park / The Tanks was also the subject of debate on the adaptive reuse of industrial structures.